-A brand Review Committee may approve clinical reprints for promotional use by Sales Colleagues only if they are consistent with the product's label.
+A brand Review Committee may approve clinical reprints for promotional use by Field Commercial Colleagues.
+Most reprints approved for use will be consistent with the product's label.
+Occasionally, other types of reprints may be RC approved for use, if deemed compliant with FDA's Guidance for Industry: Distributing Scientific and Medical Publications on Risk Information for Approved Prescription Drugs and Biological Products or Distributing Scientific and Medical Publications on Unapproved New Uses.
 In order for a reprint to qualify as "consistent with the product's label," (for indication, efficacy, and safety) it must satisfy ALL of the following conditions: